EntilZha/PyFunctional/README.md

 release.

-The combination of these ideas makes `ScalaFunctional` a great choice for declarative transformation and analysis of data.
+The combination of these ideas makes `ScalaFunctional` a great choice for declarative transformation, creating pipelines, and data analysis.

 [Original blog post for ScalaFunctional](http://entilzha.github.io/blog/2015/03/14/functional-programming-collections-python/)